sebnitu/vrembem/docs/_packages/popover.md

 const obj = popover.register(trigger);

 console.log(obj);
-// => Object { state: "hide", trigger: HTMLElement, target: HTMLElement, popper: {…}, ... }
+// => Object { state: "closed", trigger: HTMLElement, target: HTMLElement, popper: {…}, ... }
 ```

 ### `popover.deregister(popover)`

 Deregister the popover from the collection.
-This hides the popover if it's active, cleans up the popper instance, removes event listeners and then removes the entry from the collection.
+This closes the popover if it's active, cleans up the popper instance, removes event listeners and then removes the entry from the collection.

 **Parameters**